Blockchain technologies entered the trough of disillusionment in 2016, but 2017 will be brighter

 In the spirit of the Gartner Hype Cycle, some will decide to focus on driving incremental change in our current financial system.
 Some will decide it’s a more strategic move to partner with other players in the market than to keep building from the ground up.
 And some will simply flame out.

 But that doesn’t mean that this space is over.
 I believe that radical innovation comes not from incrementally improving the current system but, rather, from building a new system purpose-built for today’s global world.
-And as far as Blockchain is concerned, that will continue throughout 2017 and beyond.Featured Image: Day Donaldson/Flickr UNDER A CC BY 2.0 LICENSE
+And as far as blockchain is concerned, that will continue throughout 2017 and beyond.Featured Image: Day Donaldson/Flickr UNDER A CC BY 2.0 LICENSE

 0